vishalnikhil/namaste-node/readme.md

 User.findOne return only only that matches(random)

 learner a lot about schema validation required default unique trim

 validate(value) //to validate some condition then only add user like gender should only be male female or other

+add more validator for every input field(validation is very important)

+//for validation there is a libraray called validator to validate email npm i validator isvalid email ,, is strong password

+validation can be done in schema level as well as api level

+never trust request.body

+//once you hash a password that is encryt then you cannot get your password back for the hash hence the user will only know his password

+for hashing passwrod we use bcrypt library